davidy1995/Ex2--OOP-/README.md

  ## Part I - How To Use:
-In order to run / test the program navigate to Driver class and change the N
+In order to run / test the program navigate to Driver class and change the value of n.

 ```bash
  String[] files = Ex2_1.createTextFiles(CHANGE THIS, 1, 10000);
 ```

+Please do not remove files folder which initialized with 1 txt file (Off course you can add more)